GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 #### Checking for Errors

 Error checking the GraphQL response requires attention at several points.
-Follow this guidance to ensure that you detect and respond to error conditions appropriately.
+Follow this guidance to ensure that you detect and respond to error conditions.

-1. Ensure a successful HTTP request.
+1. Ensure you received a successful HTTP request.
 If you receive an error such as `Unknown Host` or `Request Timed Out` then your request did not properly reach the server.
 If you receive a response other than `HTTP 200 OK` you have encounted an error and your response will not contain the report results you requested.
 2. Check the GraphQL [errors](https://graphql.org/learn/serving-over-http/#response) field in the response.
 If the server encountered errors during processing, the `errors` field will be populated with a list of errors encountered.
 You must check this errors object to determine the cause of the error.

+For more information, see [Error Conditions](#error-conditions).

 #### Working with the Response